GoldenSpace6/Meteo/README.md

 					-a m,M Remove Value that do not have latitude between m and M\n -A -Z
 					--------- Sorting Method -----------\n
 					--tab does not work
 					--avl sort using AVL method
 					--avl sort using ABR method

 					exit 1 > inpropper use of option exit 2 > missing option

+----- C File

+To compile the c file go to sort/ directoty and launch make. a executable named CSVsorting will be created.
+CSVsorting require -f namefile for the file to be sorted and -o filename for the sorted file CSVsorting can use --tab --avl --abr for which sorting method and -r to reverse the output